I reported chasing dog with no lead - what a sight! (5,3)

 'eye' put after 'eagle' is 'EAGLE-EYE'.

-'no lead' acts as a link.
+'no lead' is the link.

 Can you help me to learn more?